Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Validation Studies

 \subsubsection{Setup}

 The training and validation process was conducted in a controlled computational environment to ensure consistent and reproducible results.
-The NN was implemented using Python and TensorFlow library, utilizing a workstation with an NVIDIA GeForce RTX 4070 Ti GPU, 128GB of RAM for efficient computation.
-The dataset, consisting of 75,655 configurations of robotic arm positions, was preprocessed and loaded using NumPy and Pandas.
+The NN was implemented using Python 3.11 and PyTorch 2.2 library, utilizing a workstation with an Apple MPS (Metal Performance Shaders, Apple Silicon) GPU (Apple Inc., Cupertino, CA, USA), 128GB of RAM for efficient computation.
+The dataset, consisting of 75,655 configurations of robotic arm positions, was preprocessed and loaded using NumPy 1.26 and SciPy 1.11.
 The training pipeline incorporated extensive debugging and logging tools to monitor the loss and validation performance during training.
 Random seeds were set for data splitting and model initialization to ensure reproducibility.
-The AdamW optimizer and cosine annealing scheduler were implemented to dynamically adjust the learning rate based on validation loss, improving training stability.
+The AdamW optimizer (PyTorch 2.2 implementation) and cosine annealing scheduler were implemented to dynamically adjust the learning rate based on validation loss, improving training stability.
 The model was trained over 2500 epochs, with batch processing employed to iterate over the entire dataset in each epoch.
 The use of the Charbonnier loss function facilitated robust handling of outliers during optimization, further enhancing the reliability of the validation process.